KT

 URL Safety URLhaus (abuse.ch)

-Strings 955+ resources and 6 plural groups (translation-ready)
+Strings 1018 string resources and 28 plural groups (translation-ready)

 Accessibility 100+ content descriptions, 48dp touch targets